nalinwadhwa02/terminalOpen/README.md

 - some patience

 ## Useage
-When launched from a terminal, this opens the file manager in currently in the working directoy of the terminal The program currently has the following functionalities
+When launched from a terminal, this opens the file manager in currently in the working directoy of the terminal.

+The program currently has the following functionalities
 - Moving across files with 'hjkl' ( vim style because this is meant to be efficient) (Will add support for arrow keys some day)
 - Opening the terminal in the current file with 'o'